 A parent/guardian or eligible student may ask the District to amend a record that is believed to be inaccurate, irrelevant, or improper.
 Requests should be sent to the building principal and should clearly identify the record the parent/guardian or eligible student wants changed and the specific reason a change is being sought.
-If the District decides not to amend the record, the District will notify the parent/guardian or eligible student of the decision and advise him or her of their right to a hearing regarding the request for amendment.
+If the District decides not to amend the record, the District will notify the parent/guardian or eligible student or her of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student when notified of the right to a hearing.